 Two ambulances carrying the seriously injured were sent to Durbete for treatment, but “government forces” reportedly opened fire along the route, forcing them to turn back.

-There was no immediate comment from Ethiopia’s federal government on this week’s bombings, which come amid ongoing fighting with Fano militias.
+There was no immediate comment from Ethiopia’s federal government on this week’s bombings, which occurred amid ongoing clashes with Fano militias.